Best Day Trips From DC For People Who Like To Have Fun

 Other Stuff You HAVE to Do While in DC, According to our Team

-Not everyone is up for an epic adventure while on a weekend getaway from DC (or to DC, depending on the Explorer Chick).
+Not everyone is up for an epic adventure while on a weekend getaway from DC.
+Or even to DC, depending on the Explorer Chick who likes cherry blossoms or museums.
 But that doesn’t mean that we don’t know our way around the DC area.
 Our guide Kat McKittens—a Maryland native—shares her favorite day trips.

 Explorer Chick Guide, Kat McKittens